Former White House Russia expert Fiona Hill warns the U.S. is on a path to autocracy

 After her testimony at the impeachment hearing, Hill received death threats.
 "I stopped answering my telephone, switched off the answering machine, got some security cameras," she says.
 "I was advised to seal up the mail slot on my door to make sure nobody put a pipe bomb or a packet of powder through it."

 Hill grew up in the coal country of northeast England, the daughter of a miner.
-By the time she graduated high school in 1984, the mines had closed down.
+By the time she graduated from high school in 1984, the mines had closed down.
 At her father's urging, she moved to the U.S. in 1989.
-She became an American citizen in 2002.
+She became a U.S. citizen in 2002.

 Ultimately, I was on my own. ...
 I was advised to seal up the mail slot on my door to make sure nobody put a pipe bomb or a packet of powder through it.

-Hill's new memoir, There is Nothing For You Here, takes its title from the words her father used when he encouraged her to leave England.
-In her time in the U.S., Hill says she's seen the country take progressively "darker turns," including the storming of the Capitol on Jan.
+Hill's new memoir, There Is Nothing for You Here, takes its title from the words her father used when he encouraged her to leave England.
+In her time in the U.S., Hill says she has seen the country take progressively "darker turns," including the storming of the Capitol on Jan.
 6, 2021.

 "The United States is teetering on the edge of violence here.
 We're already, I think, in a cold civil war," she says.
 "We've got a chance now to turn this around.
 But if we don't take it, we're heading down that autocratic path that we've seen in other countries."